Quick Tip - How to Center Image using CSS

 What does "auto" do in margin: 0 auto (or margin-left and margin-right)

-Unlike the previous (or the above) example, here I am going place the image exactly at the center of the screen.
-That is, centering horizontally and vertically.
+Unlike the previous examples, here I am going to place the image exactly at the center of the screen.
+This method positions the image relative to the viewport and then shifts it back by half of its own size.

 <!DOCTYPE html>